-Each year, the Arty Party showcases one of the five fine and performing arts programs in the College of Arts and Sciences: visual arts, creative writing, dance, music, and theatre.
+Each year, the Arty Party showcases fine and performing arts programs in the College of Arts and Sciences: visual arts, creative writing, dance, music, and theatre.
 Proceeds from the evening provide funds to establish scholarships and support academic needs in UA’s fine and performing arts programs.
-Since its inception in 2003, the Arty Party has raised more than $200,000 for the College’s fine and performing art departments.
+Since its inception in 2003, the Arty Party has raised more than $270,000 for the College’s fine and performing art departments.

 The 2018 Arty Party Gala will benefit the Performing Arts Academic Center building project, which will house UA’s department of theatre and dance.

 Spotlight on the Performing Arts Academic Center